-STEP 1: The Employee or the Union will present the grievance to the agency Human Resource Director or his or her designee.
-The Employee or Union will also provide an informational copy of the grievance to their institutional, regional or district Human Resources Office where applicable.
+The Employee or the Union will present the grievance to the Office of Administration, Bureau of Organization Management.
+The preferred method is to send an email to the Office of Administration, Classification Grievances resource account (RA-OAClassGrievances@pa.gov).
 The Employee or the Union shall attach to the grievance a description of the job.
-The Employer will respond in writing within 45 working days of receipt of the grievance.
+The Employer will respond in writing within 60 working days of receipt of the grievance.
+This period may, however, be modified by mutual agreement.